lenik/uni/devel/coolgen/newtmpl.d/man.rst

 BUGS
 ====

 None currently known.
-However, this implimentation of the <?= _man_name ?> command was written by a computer hobbyist; the source code has not, as of <?= _man_version ?>, been reviewed by an experienced C programmer.
+However, this implimentation of the <?= $man_name ?> command was written by a computer hobbyist; the source code has not, as of <?= $man_version ?>, been reviewed by an experienced C programmer.

 Please report any bugs, problems, queries, experiences, etc. directly to the author.